Is It OK To Leave Jackery Battery Plugged In?

 Leaving a Jackery battery plugged in overnight is generally safe, as long as the battery has an auto-shutoff feature once it reaches full charge.
 However, it is still recommended to unplug the battery once it has reached full charge to avoid overcharging and potential safety hazards.

-Read Also: What Is The Cheapest Way To Run A Whole House Generator?
+Read Also: What Size Generator Will Run A Whole House?

 Leave a Comment